 We set the threshold at 200(euclidian distance) and get 5 vertical lines that do not intersect with other lines.
 So the number of clusters will be 5.

-Now, we will fit the Agglomerative HC to our dataset.
+Now, we will fit the Agglomerative HC into our dataset.

 # Fitting Hierarchical Clustering to the dataset from sklearn.cluster import AgglomerativeClustering hc = AgglomerativeClustering(n_clusters = 5, affinity = 'euclidean', linkage = 'ward') y_hc = hc.fit_predict(X)